PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

   * done - remove parameters
   * done - add new parameters
   * TODO: edit CAN parameters
-* Save data logs
-  * TEST: basic start/stop controls
+* Save data logs with basic start/stop controls
-  * control via cruise enable/disable
-  * tap cruise button to save the last few seconds of log
-  * auto-save last few seconds based on knock retard or CAN message (knock)
 * better handling of log profiles that contain unsupported parameters
   * show the whole parameter list
   * show error in the 'zoom' column
 * Adjust font sizes on the data logging parameter page to suit the window size.
+* Native Windows
+  * Figure out how to get a 'packaged' Windows build to work, so it can run on Windows with native APIs.
-* Use Windows Management API to get device driver names for serial ports
+  * Use Windows Management API to get device driver names for serial ports, when running on Windows
 * Implement "message of the day" (so we can alert people to new versions)
 * Implement the help page
 * Implement the splash screen.
 Uno supports this, but there's a bug in VS that breaks the UI for editing the path to the image file.